USS George H. W. Bush: 2018

-In May 2018, George H.W.
-Bush took part in the Franco-American exercise Chesapeake Mission, with twelve Dassault Aviation Rafale M and a Grumman E-2C Hawkeye from the French Navy embarked on board.
+In May 2018, George H. W. Bush took part in the Franco-American exercise Chesapeake Mission, with twelve Dassault Aviation Rafale M and a Grumman E-2C Hawkeye from the French Navy embarked on board.

 2019

-In February 2019, George H.W.
-Bush arrived at Norfolk Naval Shipyard for a planned 28-month docking planned incremental availability (DPIA).
+In February 2019, George H. W. Bush arrived at Norfolk Naval Shipyard for a planned 28-month docking planned incremental availability (DPIA).
 This was the ship's first DPIA.

-The United States Navy announced on 24 September that there had been three suicides aboard George H.W.
-Bush in one week.
+The United States Navy announced on 24 September that there had been three suicides among the crew serving aboard George H. W. Bush in one week.
 Two previous ship suicides had taken place in November 2017 and July 2019.